cathumali/plant-tracker-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Plant tracker api Local set up
+Plant tracker api local set up
 ---
 - Homestead setup of API built in laravel:
   - https://github.com/cathumali/plant-tracker-api